bnb-chain/greenfield-storage-provider/docs/modules/common/proto.md

 }
 ```

-## Greenfield Proto
+## Mechain Proto

-Some structured data used in GfSp is deinfed in Greenfield chain repo, we display them as follows.
+Some structured data used in GfSp is deinfed in Mechain chain repo, we display them as follows.

 ### MsgCreateBucket Proto